End-of-Life Upgrades aka Unsupported Release Family FAQs

 The ServiceNow Product Documentation site contains in-depth information about all of our releases.

 11. If I am in the middle of an upgrade, how does this affect my usual patching schedule?

-Patching on supported versions continues each quarter as usual.
-However, if you need to adjust your patching schedule in a particular quarter while you are completing an EOL upgrade, contact ServiceNow through your communication (COM) record.
+Patching on supported versions continues each month as usual.
+However, if you need to adjust your patching schedule while you are completing an End-of-Life upgrade, contact ServiceNow through your program record.

 12. What if the upgrade is scheduled during a change freeze?

-ServiceNow communicates Unsupported (EOL) upgrade schedules in advance so customers can plan around change freezes, holidays, etc. If there is still an issue with your scheduled upgrade, contact ServiceNow through your communication (COM) record.
+ServiceNow communicates End-of-Life upgrade schedules in advance so customers can plan around change freezes, holidays, etc. If there is still an issue with your scheduled upgrade, contact ServiceNow through your program record.

 13. Who do I contact for questions and issues related to my upgrade schedule?

-ServiceNow communicates Unsupported (EOL) upgrade schedules in advance so customers can plan around change freezes, holidays, etc. If there is still an issue with your scheduled upgrade, contact ServiceNow through your communication (COM) record.
+ServiceNow communicates End-of-Life upgrade schedules in advance so customers can plan around change freezes, holidays, etc. If there is still an issue with your scheduled upgrade, contact ServiceNow through your program record.
 The ServiceNow Community is also a forum to ask questions.